Sylviawzy/Sylviawzy.github.io/index.md

 **Hi, I'm Zhongyu (Sylvia) Wei, welcome to my homepage!**

 I am an incoming Ph.D. student in Human Development, Learning and Teaching at Harvard University.
 My research interests include language and literacy development, early childhood development, literacy intervention and experimental design.
-My current research explores how early language input shapes children's literacy and socio-cognitive development.
+My current research explores how input quality shapes children's literacy and socio-cognitive development.

 My name in Chinese characters is 魏钟毓, which comes from a Chinese idiom 钟灵毓秀，meaning to breed the talent from the land.